Copper prices have soared as the US threatens tariffs on the metal and China boosts its economy

 NEW YORK (AP) — Copper prices have hit record highs as an ongoing trade war between the U.S. and its key trading partners threatens to squeeze supplies of the vital metal.

 Buyers in the U.S. have been stocking up on copper ahead of potential tariffs.
-Future prices for the base metal hit $5.21 per pound on Tuesday.
+Future prices for the base metal’s most traded contract rose to $5.24 per pound on Wednesday.
 Prices are up about 30% so far this year, following modest gains over the last several years.

 President Donald Trump has threatened to impose a tariff of up to 25% on all copper imports and has called for increasing U.S. production.
 China, the world’s largest importer of copper, is embarking on a stimulus program that could further increase demand for the base metal.